LLNL/scr/doc/rst/users/api.rst

 As of SCR version 1.2.0, SCR has the ability to manage application output datasets in addition to checkpoint datasets.
+This enables an application to utilize asynchronous transfers to the parallel file system for both its checkpoints and large output sets, so that it can return to computation while the dataset migrates to the parallel file system in the background.

 Using a combination of bit flags, a dataset can be designated as a checkpoint, output, or both.
 The checkpoint property means that the dataset can be used to restart the application.
 The output property means that the dataset must be written to the prefix directory.
-This enables an application to utilize asynchronous transfers to the parallel file system for both its checkpoints and large output sets, so that it can return to computation while the dataset migrates to the parallel file system in the background.

-If a user specifies that a dataset is a checkpoint only, then the dataset will be managed with the SCR Output API as it would be if the SCR Checkpoint API were used.
-In particular, SCR may delete the checkpoint when a more recent checkpoint is established.
+If a user specifies that a dataset is a checkpoint only, then SCR may delete the checkpoint when a more recent checkpoint is established without having ever copied the checkpoint to the prefix directory.

-If a user specifies that a dataset is for output only, the dataset will first be cached on a tier of storage specified in the configuration file for the run and protected with the corresponding redundancy scheme.
+If a user specifies that a dataset is for output only, the dataset will first be cached and protected with its corresponding redundancy scheme.
 Then, the dataset will be moved to the prefix directory.
 When the transfer to the prefix directory is complete, the cached copy of the output dataset will be deleted.